yochaigal/cairn/wip/2e/dungeon-seeds.md

 #### Special

 Special rooms areas are uncommon areas that feature a hidden or interactive element.
 This element can be a challenge, an obstacle, a puzzle, or all of the above.
+These rooms should offer difficult choices with long-term impacts.
+They might make dungeon exploration easier, but with a serious cost.

+##### Puzzles

 Puzzles should have:
 - Clear, actionable goals